beyaznet/python-taliabeeio-module/README.md

 About
 =====
 TaliaBeeIO is a [Python](https://www.python.org/) interface to TaliaBee API.
-TaliaBeeIO can be used to monitor and to control the IO of TaliaBee box.
+TaliaBeeIO can be used to monitor and to control the I/O pins of the TaliaBee box.

 Table of contents
 =================